Stranger in Blue Suede Shoes

 "Stranger in Blue Suede Shoes" was a Kevin Ayers single release.
-The song taken from his classic 1971 album Whatevershebringswesing (released three months later).
+The song was included on his classic 1971 album Whatevershebringswesing, released three months later.
 It would be re-released as a single in 1976 when Ayers re-signed to Harvest Records.
-The B-side, 'Stars' was a non album track that would be later included on the 1976 compilation Odd Ditties.
+The B-side, "Stars", was a non album track that would be later included on the 1976 compilation Odd Ditties.